A Guide to Buying Property in Bonaire for Foreign Buyers

 The small island of Bonaire is situated in the Southern Caribbean Sea just off the coast of South America.
-The warm waters surrounding the island are famed for their spectacular reefs which have been protected since the 1970s and are designated a national marine park.
-Besides the marine life, there are over 200 species of bird, including pink flamingos which outnumber the human population of 15,000.
-The diverse marine life and birdlife combine to make Bonaire one of the Caribbean’s top eco-tourism destinations, one of the world’s premier diving destinations and a great real estate investment location for second-home buyers with a love of the natural world.
+The warm waters surrounding the island are famed for their spectacular reefs which have been protected since the 1970’s and are designated a national marine park.
+While the visual feast of the underwater world surrounding Bonaire is the main draw for many visitors, the allure of the unique flora and fauna on land is just as appealing.
+There are over 200 species of bird, including thousands of pink flamingos.
+With such diverse marine and bird life, Bonaire is a unique eco-tourism destination, one of the world’s premier diving destinations and a great real estate investment location for second-home buyers with a love of the natural world.